 Pin isn’t a video conferencing tool.
 It’s an AI recruiting platform that eliminates the scheduling friction that makes virtual meetings painful for recruiters in the first place.
 Pin handles candidate sourcing across 850M+ profiles, sends multi-channel outreach (email, LinkedIn, SMS), and automatically schedules interviews - so by the time you open Zoom or Google Meet, the meeting is already on both calendars.

-What makes Pin different from adding Calendly to your workflow is that scheduling isn't a separate step.
-Pin's AI identifies candidates, sends personalized outreach that achieves a 48% response rate, and when a candidate replies with interest, the scheduling happens automatically.
-No manual link-sharing.
-No timezone math.
-No coordinator needed.
+What makes Pin different from adding Calendly to your workflow is that scheduling isn’t a separate step.
+Pin’s AI identifies candidates, sends personalized outreach that delivers 5x better response rates than industry averages, and when a candidate replies with interest, the scheduling happens automatically.
+Zero manual link-sharing.
+Zero timezone math.
+Zero coordinator effort.

 Pin integrates with your existing video platform - Zoom, Google Meet, or Teams - to host the actual call.
 The value isn’t replacing your video tool.
 It’s removing the 30 minutes to two hours of scheduling work that precedes every single interview.

-"I am impressed by Pin's effectiveness in sourcing candidates for challenging positions, outperforming LinkedIn, especially for niche roles," says John Compton, Fractional Head of Talent at Agile Search.
-For recruiters who spend more time coordinating calendars than actually talking to candidates, Pin shifts the balance back toward conversations.
+“I am impressed by Pin’s effectiveness in sourcing candidates for challenging positions, outperforming LinkedIn, especially for niche roles,” says John Compton, Fractional Head of Talent at Agile Search.
+Recruiters who spend more time coordinating calendars than actually talking to candidates find that Pin shifts the balance back toward conversations.

 - Pricing: Free tier (no credit card required), Starter at $100/mo, Professional at $149/mo, Business at $249/mo